 A reverse mortgage is a loan where borrowed money + interest + fees each month = rising loan balance.
 Because it is a very complex mortgage system, that puts money in your hand now by differing your mortgage payment.
 Yet, eventually, the homeowners or their heirs will have to pay back the loan when the homeowners die usually by selling the home.
 However, if the surviving spouse wants to keep the home, he or she will have to repay the loan through other means, possibly through an expensive refinance.

 Usually, only one spouse might be a borrower.
 This typically happens if only one spouse holds title to the house.
 Ideally, both spouses will be borrowers on the reverse mortgage.
 That is because, when the first spouse dies, the other can continue to have access to the reverse mortgage proceeds and can continue living in the house until death.
-Notwhilstanding, the nonborrowing spouse could lose the home if the borrowing spouse move out for a year or longer.
+Notwithstanding, the nonborrowing spouse could lose the home if the borrowing spouse moves out for a year or longer.

 Reverse mortgages are for seniors age 62 and above.
 Normally, it provides much-needed cash for seniors whose net worth is mostly tied up in the value of their homes.
 Typically, it is a great way financial nest for retirement.

 However, if a spouse is under 62, you may still be able to get a reverse mortgage if you meet other eligibility criteria.
 For example:

 - You must own your home outright or have a single primary lien you hope to borrow against.

 - Any existing mortgage you have must be paid off using the proceeds from your reverse mortgage.

 - You must live in the home as your primary residence.

 - Property taxes, homeowners insurance, and other mandatory legal obligations, such as homeowners association dues must be current.

 - You must participate in a consumer information session led by a HUD-approved counselor.